IvS-KULeuven/plato-cgse-doc/README.md

 ```
 The move the `api` folder from the `plato-common-egse` repo into the `docs` folder of this repo.

 You are now ready to commit and push the updated documentation or to make a pull request.
-The site will automatically be uploaded to the GitHub pages and be available at [github.io](https://rhuygen.github.io/plato-cgse-doc/).
+The site will automatically be uploaded to the GitHub pages and be available at [github.io](https://ivs-kuleuven.github.io/plato-cgse-doc/).

+If you are using PyCharm, updating this documentation is easiest if you install the `Asciidoc` plugin in PyCharm.
+That will allow you to generate the HTML and PDF documents with just one click.